 Workers Compensation Fraud - No Small Matter for Businesses

-What Is Workers Compensation Fraud?
-Workers Compensation fraud is the most talked about kind of fraud.
+What Is Workers Comp Fraud?
+Workers Comp fraud is the most talked about kind of fraud.
 It is also the type that employers are in the best position to help uncover.
-Claimant fraud happens when employees knowingly lie to collect benefits.
+Injury fraud happens when employees knowingly lie to collect benefits.
 They may claim an injury was work-related when it wasn't, exaggerate an injury or secretly continue working while collecting benefits.

 Here's a good example: